Brockington College

-Brockington College is a Church of England mixed secondary school in Enderby, Leicestershire, England.
-It is in the district of Blaby.
-The school became an academy on 1 August 2012.
+Brockington College is a college in Church of England.
+It is a mixed secondary school in Enderby, Leicestershire, England within the district of Blaby.
+It became an academy on August 1, 2012.

 History

-In 1957, Brockington College was erected using an intergrid prefabricated construction.
+In 1957, Brockington College was built using an inter-grid prefabricated construction.
 Four other Leicestershire schools also used this method of construction.
-Due to the high maintenance costs and physical degradation of the buildings, each of these schools has now been replaced.
+Due to the high maintenance costs and physical degradation of the buildings, each of these schools have now been replaced.
 Brockington College was part of a £19m project from September 2006 to September 2007.
-Being a voluntary-aided school, funding was not directly through the Building Schools for the Future scheme but shared between HM Government and the Partnership for Church Schools scheme.
+As it was a voluntary-aided school, funding was not available directly through the Building Schools for the Future scheme but was shared between HM Government and the Partnership for Church Schools scheme.
 As such, the Church of England made a significant investment in the college and its local community.
-A full size artificial grass pitch was added in 2009, funded and sponsored by the FA, Next, and a number of other local sponsors.
+A full-sized artificial grass pitch was added in 2009, funded and sponsored by the FA, Next, and a number of other local sponsors.

 The school converted to academy status in August 2012.
-Previously a middle school for pupils aged 11 to 14, in September 2015, the school changed to become an 11 to 16 secondary school.
+Previously a middle school for pupils aged 11 to 14, in September 2015, the school became a Secondary school for ages 11 to 16.

 Features of the college

 Admissions

-Brockington admits children aged between 11 and 16 years old, and in recent years has drawn significant numbers of pupils from beyond its traditional catchment area.
-The current informal catchment extends in excess of 8 miles, centred on Enderby and Narborough while also including Croft, Huncote and Thurlaston - but reaching to Stoney Stanton, Whetstone and Blaby, Braunstone, and Leicester Forest East as families have elected to apply to Brockington rather than their local secondary schools.
-Ofsted noted Brockington's pastoral support as being one of the many outstanding features of the college in 2010.
+Brockington admits children aged between 11 and 16 years old; in recent years, it has drawn a significant number of pupils from beyond its traditional catchment area.
+The current informal catchment extends more than 8 miles, centred on Enderby and Narborough while also including Croft, Huncote and Thurlaston — but reaching to Stoney Stanton, Whetstone and Blaby, Braunstone, and Leicester Forest East, as families have elected to apply to Brockington, rather than their local secondary schools.

 Spiritual reflection

 The school speaks of its "uniquely Christian ethos" and has been assessed as an "Outstanding" school as part of its Section 48 inspection.
-Children and staff from a number of faith backgrounds are part of the Brockington community and all beliefs are respected and considered.
+Children and staff from a number of faith backgrounds are part of the Brockington community and all beliefs are respected.
 Local clergy host assemblies once a fortnight for each year and there is a strong Spiritual Reflection programme designed to prompt reflection among all, irrespective of their faith.
-There is also a Christmas and Easter service held at the local church for years 7-10.
+There is also a Christmas service held at the local church.

 House system

-There are four Houses within the school (Plantagenet, Stuart, Tudor, and Windsor) and pupils frequently participate in extracurricular and enrichment activities representing their House.
+Up until 2020, there were four Houses within the school: Plantagenet, Stuart, Tudor, and Windsor.
+Pupils frequently participated in extracurricular and enrichment activities representing their House.